Akshats-git/cognee-integrations/integrations/codex/README.md

 session memory into Cognee's graph during compaction, supported session-end events, idle periods, or after the owning Codex process exits.

+The setup below is for **Codex CLI**: the terminal-based `codex` command.
+Start `codex` from the same shell where the Cognee virtual environment and LLM API key are active.

 ## Install

 Create or activate the Python environment where `cognee` is installed: